Stella0A/Maven-Pizza-challenge/README.md

 ### Insights
 A total of 50,000 orders, Revenue is 818K
 In the first quarter, a total of 12K orders was made and revenue was 205K.
 The month of january and March had high number of sales and
-In the second quarter, a total of 13K orders was made and revenue was 208K In the third quarter, a total of 12K orders was made and revenue was 205K In the fourth quarter, a total of 12K orders was made and revenue was 199K
+In the second quarter, a total of 13K orders was made and revenue was 208K.
-1. a
+In the third quarter, a total of 12K orders was made and revenue was 205K In the fourth quarter, a total of 12K orders was made and revenue was 199K

 #### What days and times do we tend to be busiest?
 In order to fully understand the days and time Plato pizza is the busiest I created an hierachy that drills down from the month to the days and time.
 This would help stakeholders to clearly see the time of the month sales are most,and the day and time.
 Plato Pizza tends to be most busiest during the months of January, March, July and November.
 Friday, Saturday and Thursday are always busy with high number of orders around 12 to 1pm and 5 to 6pm.